ekhadley/mech/ideas.md

 - But something in the vein of "let's use all these circuits to do something actually useful/make models safer permanently or during inference."

 #### so many different model organisms could be made

+#### pretrained LLM for games. heirarchichal models for 'levels of thought'
+ - small vlm for visual input